Advice given to Charles Ryder: “… Keep clear of Boar’s Hill” from Brideshead Revisited by Evelyn Waugh.

 Gladys Hall wrote on the back of the above postcard, “This is a photo of where I work.”

-Kelly’s Directory for Berkshire for 1891 lists the following people who lived on Boars Hill under Wootton:
+Kelly’s Directory for Berkshire for 1891 lists the following people who lived on Boars Hill under the heading of Wootton:

 Hedderley Mrs, [The Lodge], Boars hill